yusuf-s-ahmed/yusuf-s-ahmed/README.md

 - Working as a Technology Analyst at a student-led organisation and a Student Ambassador at City, University of London.

-- Currently interning at an Al research and development firm based in the US, as a Solutions Developer Intern.
+- Currently a Solutions Developer Intern at an Al research and development firm based in the US.

 <h4 align="left">Open-Source</h4>